PewDiePie vs T-Series: Support of T-Series

 The rivalry between PewDiePie and T-Series received more attention in India due to controversial actions by PewDiePie and his fans.
 PewDiePie's "Bitch Lasagna" diss track contained some derogatory lyrics about Indian people that some Indians found offensive.
-Many of PewDiePie's fans had engaged in negatively spamming and trolling the T-Series channel, which included swarming T-Series' videos with PewDiePie-related comments, disliking videos, and flagging their videos with false reports.
+Many of PewDiePie's fans had engaged in negatively spamming and trolling the T-Series channel, which included swarming T-Series's videos with PewDiePie-related comments, disliking videos, and flagging their videos with false reports.
 A number of PewDiePie's fans and supporters had also been making anti-Indian remarks and using racial slurs.

 The actions of such fans led to several independent Indian YouTubers announcing their opposition to PewDiePie and support for T-Series.
 In November 2018, Indian-Canadian comedian and YouTuber Jus Reign uploaded a video called "In Defense of T-Series", where he talks about T-Series, mentions his childhood listening to their music, and shows a short music video at the end celebrating T-Series.
 In response to PewDiePie's "Bitch Lasagna" diss track, several Indian YouTubers responded with their own Hindi-language diss tracks against PewDiePie.
 Tatva K released his diss track "Pew Ki Pie" in November 2018, followed by Asif Bantaye releasing his diss track "PENDUBHAI" in December 2018.
 On 1 January 2019, Indian YouTuber CarryMinati, released a diss track called "Bye PewDiePie", which garnered nearly 5 million views in 24 hours.

 Response

 PewDiePie

 In August 2018, PewDiePie posted a video titled "this channel will overtake PewDiePie" in which he jokingly rallied his fans against T-Series.
 The video also referenced the KSI vs. Logan Paul YouTube boxing match, which similarly involved a rivalry between two major YouTubers.
 On 5 October 2018, PewDiePie, in collaboration with musician Party In Backyard, posted a diss track against T-Series, titled "Bitch Lasagna".
-The title of the song is in reference to a viral Facebook Messenger screenshot, in which an Indian man, in broken English, demands nude photos of a Western woman, and when his requests remain unanswered, refers to her as "bitch lasagna".
+The title of the song is in reference to a viral Facebook Messenger screenshot, in which an Indian man demands nude photos of a Western woman, and when his requests remain unanswered, refers to her as "bitch lasagna".
 In the song, he insults T-Series and their video contents, makes references to contemporary Indian stereotypes and accuses the company of using sub bots to gain false subscriptions.

 After he was asked about his "serious opinions" about the situation, PewDiePie said: "I don't really care about T-Series, I genuinely don't, but I think if YouTube does shift in a way where it does feel more corporate, [then] something else will take its place.
 I think people enjoy this connection so much, I think something else will just show up, if it feels too corporate."
 He also blamed YouTube for a lack of support toward individual YouTubers.
 Speaking to Metro in November 2018, PewDiePie said that he was "surprised no one has stepped up sooner", referring to T-Series competing for the most-subscribed spot.